10.27.25 | Care and Conditions

 Postsurgery Care

 After surgery, you won't be able to drive, so you’ll need to arrange for someone to take you home.
 You might need help at home as your doctor may limit activities, such as bending and lifting.
-Use prescribed eye drops and avoid getting soap or water in your eye.
+Use eye drops as directed, and avoid getting soap or water in your eye.
 Don’t rub or press on your eye, and wear a protective eye shield while sleeping.
-Reach out to your doctor if you have any questions.
+Your eye surgeon will discuss when you can safely resume normal activities.

 Other related articles by: